mertrasna/symcom-synonym-tool/README.md

     post_max_size = 100M.
 ```
 #### Database and Routing Setup
 Open the project folder in a code editor and navigate to `symcom-synonym-tool/config/route.php` and change the PHP variable `$dbName` to a desired database name.
-Example: `new_database_synonym_test`.
+Example: `synonym_db_test`.

 In this file change the PHP variable `$absoluteUrl` to `http://localhost/symcom-synonym-tool`.
 Here `symcom-synonym-tool` is the root directory of the cloned project.

 Navigate to `symcom-synonym-tool/symcom/api` and copy all contents of `.env.example` file to a new `.env` file.
 Change the `DB_DATABASE` value to the new database name defined.
-Example: `new_database_synonym_test`.
+Example: `synonym_db_test`.

 Navigate to `symcom-synonym-tool/symcom/api/config/constants.php` and make sure the PHP value for `$configArray2 ['api_base_path']` is set to `http://localhost/symcom-synonym-tool/symcom/api/public/`.